Freshmen who graduated early gain NCAA tourney experience

 Now, some will make their March Madness debuts on the big stage in the NCAA Tournament.

-When Darius arrived in Southern California in late December eager to quickly rediscover her form after minimal organized basketball for nine months, Bruins coach Cori Close made one thing immediately clear: no pressure on Darius to deliver big shots right away, she just needed to absorb as much as she could.
+When Darius arrived at UCLA in late December eager to quickly rediscover her form after minimal organized basketball for nine months, Bruins coach Cori Close made one thing immediately clear: no pressure on Darius to deliver big shots right away, she just needed to absorb as much as she could.

-“I’m getting in the groove of things,” Darius said.
+“I’m getting in the groove of things,” said Darius, who turned 19 last weekend and enjoyed a Bel Air hike with Close.
 “The first day I walked in I got there early and I was just getting shots up because I hadn’t shot in like a week because I was quarantined and I was like, ‘Dang, I don’t have my shot or a feel for the game,’ but it was OK, they weren’t expecting me to.”

-Darius, who attended Blair Academy boarding school in New Jersey but didn’t have a senior season because of COVID, has spent numerous hours playing catch up through film study and extra work in the gym.
+Darius, who attended Blair Academy boarding school in New Jersey and didn’t have a senior season because of COVID, has spent numerous hours playing catch up through film study and extra work in the gym.

 At Oregon State, the Hemisfair Region eighth-seeded Beavers are getting a boost from Talia von Oelhoffen.
-Saylor Poffenbarger is doing the same for Connecticut, the No. 1 seed in the River Walk Region and the tournament’s second-seeded team overall.
+Saylor Poffenbarger is doing the same for Connecticut, the No. 1 seed in the River Walk Region and No. 2 seed overall in the tournament.

 Poffenbarger is happy to have the best of two worlds: She enrolled at UConn in January but Middletown High School in Maryland will welcome her back for both prom and graduation.